 The Catholic Church does NOT teach that people are saved by their works.
 In fact, the catechism of the Catholic Church actually specifically forbids this notion.

-Rather, the Catholic Churches basically teaches that “If you call yourself a Christian, but you don’t act like it, maybe you’re not really a Christian after all.”
-Or “Yes, God saves you through faith, but it’s a living faith that naturally produces good works.”
+Rather, the Catholic Churches basically teaches that, “If you call yourself a Christian, but you don’t act like it, maybe you’re not really a Christian after all.”
+Or, “Yes, God saves you through faith, but it’s a living faith that naturally produces good works.”

-This Catholic belief is actually 100% Biblical (here are plenty of Bible verses that support it), and is even taught by some highly respected Protestant/non-denominational pastors, including the most Godly man I’ve ever heard speak, Francis Chan.
+This Catholic teaching is actually 100% Biblical (here are plenty of Bible verses that support it), and is even taught by some highly respected Protestant/non-denominational pastors, including the most Godly man I’ve ever heard speak, Francis Chan.

 Myth #5: The Catholic Church Added Books to the Bible

 The books that are currently in the Catholic Bible are the same books that the church has recognized as being in the Bible for centuries.
 It wasn’t until the 16th century that Martin Luther and the Reformers moved them to the appendix, before they were ultimately taken out.